ITU-BDSA2024-GROUP26/Chirp/docs/report.md

    - In order to isolate the tests, we made an API that is only active when in the `Development` environment which allows us to reset and seed the database after every test.

-     - Alternatively, we could have started multiple instances of the application and run the tests in parallel, but this would have been more complex and potentially slower as every test needed to start its own server.
+     - Alternatively, we could have started multiple instances of the application and run the tests in parallel, but this would have been more complex and potentially slower as every test would need to start its own server.

 - Migration tests